Launch Profiles¶

 # Easy lane

-houmao-mgr project easy profile set --name <profile> --workdir /repos/next-target
+houmao-mgr project profile set --name <profile> --workdir /repos/next-target

 # Explicit lane

-houmao-mgr project agents launch-profiles set --name <profile> --workdir /repos/next-target
+houmao-mgr internals native-agent launch-dossiers set --name <profile> --workdir /repos/next-target

-Patch commands preserve unspecified stored fields, so existing mailbox config, prompt overlay, memo seed, managed-header whole-header policy, managed-header section policy, and other advanced blocks remain in place unless you pass the matching --clear-* option.
+Patch commands preserve unspecified stored fields, so existing managed system-skill policy, mailbox config, prompt overlay, gateway mail-notifier appendix, memo seed, managed-header whole-header policy, managed-header section policy, and other advanced blocks remain in place unless you pass the matching --clear-* option.

 Use same-name replacement only when you want recreate semantics: